International Student Services Online

 Official Academic Records

-Official transcripts from high school/secondary school and all colleges & universities.
-Verification of high school graduation required since the applicant must be a high school graduate.
+Official academic records from high school/secondary school and all colleges & universities.
+Verification of high school/secondary school graduation required since the applicant must be a high school/secondary graduate.

 FOR STUDENTS WHO ATTENDED SCHOOL IN THE UNITED STATES: